Frightnight. Horror in your head.

 BBC Radio 4 has established Frightnight as an annual Halloween event.
 But can Radio be as scary as a film or book?
 Consider the five storytelling tricks that scare us.

-Number One: Nothing is Safe
+1) Nothing is Safe

 A horror often begins in a very safe world.
 Ghost-story master M R James takes a domestic (often academic) setting then turns objects and locations against the complacent protagonists.
 'Poltergeist' and 'Ring' update this trick and use very the TV you're watching as a vehicle for horror.